predicthq/sdk-py/README.md

 ### Features endpoint

+**Note:** If you're trying to retrieve over 90 days worth of features, you will need to paginate through all pages using `.iter_all()` as outlined in [usecases/pagination.py](https://github.com/predicthq/sdk-py/tree/master/usecases/pagination.py).

 The following example obtain features of events which are active between 2017-12-31 and 2018-01-02, with place_id 4671654.

 Requested features: